RocketDerp/April14_2025/Important/About/About_this_GitHub.md

 Some would say I'm a lost man in a lost world

 One person in all my travels.
 Sting.  https://www.youtube.com/watch?v=7km4EHgkQiw
-One person in all my traavels.
+One person in all my travels.
 Styx.  https://www.youtube.com/watch?v=_fzJGxpcenc
+The February 28, 1954 Equation is in every public library.   https://www.youtube.com/watch?v=5EJdEdk9g2E

 If the world just passed us by... just one person.
 Alas, the toxic society / parenting in Palestine / parenting under Mutually Assuredd Destruction.